ms/buildtogether.tech/process/index.md

 of software to find out where the problem is, developers usually only have to look at what's been written in the last few days.

-A typical working day starts with a <span g="stand_up_meeting">stand-up meeting</span> where everyone in the team reports what they did the day before, what they're planning to do that day, and what's blocking them (if anything).
+A typical working day starts with a <span g="stand_up_meeting" i="stand-up meeting">stand-up meeting</span> where everyone in the team reports what they did the day before, what they're planning to do that day, and what's blocking them (if anything).
 It's called a stand-up because it's usually held standing up, which encourages people to stay focused; each day, the team gets feedback on the progress they're making, whether they're still on track to meet the iteration's goals, whether the technical decisions they're making are paying off, and so on.

 For example, suppose your team is building a static site generator.
 Your stand-up report might be: